top of page

 Saraf, Priyam.
 “How New Ideas Entered US Economics: Analyzing US Economic Dissertations (1980-2015) using Natural Language Processing.”

 Saraf, Priyam.
-“How Climate-Ed Digital Platforms Are Shaping Professional Understandings of Climate Skills.”
+“How Climate-Ed Organizations and Their Trainers Are Shaping Professional Understandings of Climate Skills.”

 Saraf, Priyam.
 “Studying Up Revisited: Ethnographic Approaches for Researching the Organizational Elite in Emerging Market Firms.”